Exclusive interview recorded at the NeuroLeadership Summit with Ryan Smith, CEO Qualtrics

 Dennis: Global, across the entire world.
-We can talk about differences in countries later on because we also found some of that as well but this is across the entire workforce.
+We can talk about differences in countries later on because we also found some of that as well, but this is across the entire workforce.
 Again, there's a mass need for flexibility across the entire millennial and non-millennial generation.
 People want to have the ability to have a life.
 They want to have the ability to move their hours.
-They want to have the ability to work from whatever they need to work from to get the job done.
-The classic line that is coming through now is that - I'm sure many people listening would understand that going forward work is a thing not a place.
+They want to have the ability to work from wherever they need to work from to get the job done.
+The classic line that is coming through now is that - I'm sure many people listening would understand -- going forward, work is a thing not a place.

 Ten or 15 years ago we went to work.
 We get in a car or a train.
 We went to work.
 Now work is a thing.
 It's not a place.
 You can work from anywhere and technology has enabled that.
 There's multiple things like that that I think has generated lots of discussion around what drives this generation versus other generations.
-The other key point I would think that is also interesting that probably of all of the fields that we studied we did discover that we're much more alike.
-I would almost say 85% of the areas regardless of generation even regardless of country across the entire globe are very similar.
+The other key point I would think that is also interesting that probably of all of the fields that we studied, we did discover that we're much more alike than not.
+I would say almost 85% of the areas -- regardless of generation, even regardless of country, across the entire globe -- are very similar.

-Peter: To me I find that so fascinating that people in Asia are - basically you have the same concerns as people in the US or people in Brazil or people in the UK.
+Peter: To me I find that so fascinating that people in Asia basically have the same concerns as people in the US or people in Brazil or people in the UK.

-Dennis: Well, I think first of all the thing that was generically different regardless of geography was even though the same things are important to both groups either millennials those under 33 or that mark versus those over 33, the same things were important to all.
+Dennis: Well, I think first of all the thing that was generically different regardless of geography was even though the same things are important to both groups (either millennials those under 33 or that mark versus those over 33), the same things were important to all.
 However, the waiting and the relevant ranking of what was important was different.
-For the millennials, flexibility is important to both groups but very important for the millennials.
-Team support, being in a team environment and being part of a team also extremely support.
+Flexibility is important to both groups, but very important for the millennials.
+Team support, being in a team environment and being part of a team, also extremely important.
 The ability to be recognized and appreciated for what they did was massively important.

 Peter: The annual job review with millennials is sort of like...

 Dennis: It doesn't stick.
-Doing a job and waiting for somebody to call you in an office to review a piece of paper that has been written two days before or once a year is not going to washout.
-I think this generation wants real time feedback.
-They want to get it as it happens, they want it more regular and they want to be appreciated for what they've done and what their contribution is.
+Doing a job and waiting for somebody to call you in an office to review a piece of paper that has been written two days before or once a year is not going to wash.
+I think this generation wants real time feedback, they want to get it as it happens, they want it more regular, and they want to be appreciated for what they've done and what their contribution is.

 Dennis: Right, 96% of the entire millennial generation across the entire globe said that for career discussions, when it was about themselves and their development and the things that affected them, they wanted it face to face, which is where again some of the leaders and managers were trying to have performance management and coaching discussions via email and text.
 I'm not sure that is the right way.